KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 -   **kubelet:**
     -   Reports node and pod health/status back to the control plane (kube-apiserver).
+    -   It is the primary agent that runs on **every node** in the cluster (both control-plane and worker).
     -   Its startup parameters (environment variables) can be found in `/var/lib/kubelet/kubeadm-flags.env`, which is useful for debugging node configuration issues.
 -   **Container Runtime:**
     -   The software responsible for running containers (e.g., downloading images, starting/stopping containers).